improvcode/cleandatacoursera/README.md

 7. Averages for each feature are calculated by subject and activity id
 8. The averages are written out to the file uci_har_avg.txt

+Codebooks:
+features_info.txt contains information on the features from the original dataset extract_info.txt contains the variable names on the extracted data for this project summary_info.txt contains information on the summary data